-For a Member Agency with more than five employees and licensed end users, the Member Agency will assign both an Agency Administrator and a back-up Agency Administrator to coordinate HMIS activities for their organization.
+For a Member Agency with more than five employees and licensed end users, the Member Agency will assign an Agency Administrator and a backup Agency Administrator to coordinate HMIS activities for their organization.

 The Executive Director (or authorized officer) of the Agency will complete the Agency Administrator/POC Designation Form to assign the position to a specific staff person.
 This role is vital to the success of HMIS at the HMIS Member Agency locations.
-This practice will ensure that the data is entered in a timely manner, the quality of the data is continuously monitored, and communication and support between HMIS and the HMIS Member Agency provider who acts as the centralized contact for the HMIS staff.
+This practice will ensure that the data is entered in a timely manner, the quality of the data is continuously monitored, and communication and support between HMIS and the HMIS Member Agency is streamlined.
+An Agency Administrator is the staff member at a HMIS Member Agency provider who acts as the centralized contact for the HMIS staff.